FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/Exchange_CA_certificates/_index.md

-The following topics provide how-to instructions for importing and exporting <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Server and Edge CAs:
+The following topics provide how-to instructions for importing and exporting {{< SecureTransport/securetransportname  >}} Server and Edge CAs:

--   <a href="" class="MCXref xref">Export the SecureTransport Server CA certificate</a> - Provides how-to instructions for exporting the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server CA certificate.
+-   <a href="" class="MCXref xref">Export the SecureTransport Server CA certificate</a> - Provides how-to instructions for exporting the {{< SecureTransport/componentshortname >}} Server CA certificate.
--   <a href="" class="MCXref xref">Import the SecureTransport Server CA certificate</a> - Provides how-to instructions for importing the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server CA certificate.
+-   <a href="" class="MCXref xref">Import the SecureTransport Server CA certificate</a> - Provides how-to instructions for importing the {{< SecureTransport/componentshortname >}} Server CA certificate.
--   <a href="" class="MCXref xref">Export the SecureTransport Edge CA certificate</a> - Provides how-to instructions for exporting the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge CA certificate.
+-   <a href="" class="MCXref xref">Export the SecureTransport Edge CA certificate</a> - Provides how-to instructions for exporting the {{< SecureTransport/componentshortname >}} Edge CA certificate.
--   <a href="" class="MCXref xref">Import the SecureTransport Edge CA certificate</a> - Provides how-to instructions for importing the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge CA certificate.
+-   <a href="" class="MCXref xref">Import the SecureTransport Edge CA certificate</a> - Provides how-to instructions for importing the {{< SecureTransport/componentshortname >}} Edge CA certificate.